NVIDIA/jetson-gpio/README.md

 GPIO.add_event_detect(channel, GPIO.RISING, callback=callback_fn,
 bouncetime=200)
 ```
-The thread running in the background will be idle waiting
+The thread running in the background will be idle waiting for an event until
-for an event until timeout, which can be optionally set as
+timeout, which can be optionally set as the following.
+The default polling
-the following.
-The default polling timeout is 0.2 sec.
+timeout is 0.2 sec.
+When the poll time times out, the thread will wake up and
+check the thread status.
+If the thread is in the running state, it will go back
+to the idle state waiting for another event, otherwise, the thread will exit
+(event detection removal).
+This process will go on until the thread is in the
+exit state.

 ```python
 # polltime set in seconds